Luis Pérez (footballer, born 1965)

-Luis Hernán Pérez Ramírez (born 17 April 1965) is a former Chilean footballer and current manager.
+Luis Hernán Pérez Ramírez (born 17 April 1964) is a Chilean football manager and former player who played as a midfielder.
+He is the current manager of Colo-Colo's youth sides.

 Playing career

 Pérez had a prolific career as football player in the Chilean football, in addition to a step with Atlético Morelia in Mexico.
 He retired in 2011 after playing for Deportes Melipilla.

 At international level, he represented Chile in the 1984 Summer Olympics.
 At senior level, he earned 6 caps for the Chile national team between 1989 and 1996.

 Coaching career

 Pérez has worked as head of technical staff of the Colo-Colo youth system as well as the interim coach of the first team.
 From 2013 to 2014 he worked as the coach of Deportes La Serena in the Primera B.

 Personal life

 He is the cousin of the Chilean former professional footballer Julio Osorio, who represented Chile in the 1984 CONMEBOL Pre-Olympic Tournament.